Totemancer/Totemancer-PFPs/README.md

 A: Yes.
 Any available number from #11..#10000.

 Q: When do my traits appear
-A: Only after you trigger Upgrade in the Mini App and the upgrade transaction is finalized.
+A: Only after you trigger Reveal in the Mini App and the reveal transaction is finalized.

-Q: Can I postpone Upgrade
+Q: Can I postpone Reveal
 A: Yes.
-You can hold an unrevealed token and upgrade later.
-Traits are not assigned until you upgrade.
+You can hold an unrevealed token and reveal later.
+Traits are not assigned until you reveal.

 Q: What happens if my assigned number is bought at the same time
 A: The assignment increments to the next available number with wrap.
 This rule is deterministic.